 The Epilepsy Foundation invited me to Washington DC where I spoke in front of Congress about job discrimination.
 Afterward, I met Congressman Rush Holt who shook my hand, congratulated me on my courage and perseverance, and shed a tear as he told me about heartwarming moments watching his sister grow up with Epilepsy.

 Some would be satisfied to accomplish what I’ve achieved with the struggles I have to face.
 Yet I am still determined to reach higher levels of success.
 I want to speak in front of large groups about the importance of a healthy lifestyle.
-I want to teach others about the power of positive thinking and most of all I want to help others who struggle will a disability.
+I want to teach others about the power of positive thinking and most of all I want to help others who struggle will an illness, disease, disorder, and disability.
 My mission is to make a difference.
 I want to help improve the lives of millions.

-I realize no matter what age you are you can transform your life and create the life you always wanted for yourself.
+I realize no matter what age you are or what illness you are suffering from you can transform your life and create the life you always wanted for yourself.
 A life filled with happiness, inner peace, good health, and positivity.